acolak/Currency-Converter/README.md

     > ./runProject.sh

-*You don't need to mongodb separately, docker file contains mongodb image, and it can set required settings as well.
+*You don't need to install mongodb separately, docker file contains mongodb image, and it can set required settings as well.

 Run tests
 ```